 Responsible for Adjudicating: Alleged infractions of the Student Conduct Code

 Eligibility and Term: Members from organizations in good standing holding regular, associate, or affiliate membership in a Colorado State University Governing Council shall be eligible to serve as a Representative to the AUHB.
-The AUHB is seeking 3-5 representatives, with at least one representative per council, for each academic year.

 - Applicants must be an active member in good standing with their chapter; must have at least a 2.500 cumulative grade point average prior to applying and maintain a 2.500 cumulative grade point average throughout term of representation.